 Cerberus enables you to offset the carbon emissions associated with our whole range of broadband services, from ADSL to FTTP.
 In fact, if you choose our Climate Positive or Climate Champion offset plans, Cerberus will match your investment in Carbon Offsets.

-Cerberus has chosen to work with ClimateCare who are experts in this field, with over 20 years' experience running some of the most innovative and largest carbon offset programmes in the world.
+Cerberus works with ClimateCare.
+They are experts in this field, with over 20 years' experience running some of the most innovative and largest carbon offset programmes in the world.
 Working with them has helped us understand how we can integrate action to tackle climate change and improve people's lives.